 This past week you may have noticed a strange creature lumbering along the side of the road at the speed of a push mower.
 The bit of the road where you normally are.
-A life form, more gifted in girth, and facial rouge than the conventional occupant of the rolling kerb.
+A life form, with a bit more red faced than the conventional occupant of the rolling kerb.
 Glorious natural hair is in abundance, on both legs.

 These individuals are clothed in anything from running shorts, to the complete 1991 Carrera Squad outfit.
 Some are bare chested, some painted in football tops, and some are squeezed into a cycling jersey that fitted their last bike spin, some 10 kgs and 12 years ago.

 The bikes, cables firing vertically out of brake levers, 10PSI in tyres and any bottle but the right one.
 A 6-speed chain, welded into the 13 sprocket for a painful, difficult to stay vertical, 25 revs a minute.
 Frames: too big, too small, too long and always with the saddle so high, the hips either seesaw like a hookers underwear, or so low the knees are earrings.

 The tell tale line of sweat filled underwear is visible thru the Lycra and later will announce to the wearer its presence, in other ways.

 Helmet is on backwards or on the handlebars.

 A mess- but to the untrained eye they look like you and I. A cyclist.